CharlesTaylor7/clock/README.md

+Do you own an analog clock?
+Yeah me neither, so I made an App for that.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a single page react app that displays the current time.
-The time is shown as an analog clock.
-The current time is fetched from [WorldClock](http://worldclockapi.com).